suburns05/suburns.github.io/docs/01-Block-Diagram/Block-Diagram.md

 ---

 ## Overview
+My section is the Input/Output board, the bridge between our sensors and lights.
+Its intended to allow for user control and sensor input to determine what state the light should be.

 This needs to be updated with a brief purpose for having the block diagram.
 Things to mention are:
 * power levels